DylanChambo/ToDoApp/README.md

-# SuperHeroCRUD
+# ToDoApp
- A Simple Superhero CRUD appllication using Angular, .NET and SQL Server
+ A Simple ToDo appllication using Angular, .NET and SQL Server